-- 19. LPHA means any Physician, Nurse Practitioners, Physician Assistants, Registered Nurses, Registered Pharmacists, Licensed Clinical Psychologists, Licensed Clinical Social Worker, Licensed Professional Clinical Counselor, Licensed Marriage and Family Therapists, or Licensed Eligible Practitioners working under the supervision of Licensed Clinicians. - 20.
-MAT Services means the use of Federal Drug Administration-approved medications in combination with behavioral therapies to provide a whole Client approach to treating substance use disorders - 21.
-Perinatal means the condition of being pregnant or postpartum. - 22.
+- 21. MAT Services means the use of Federal Drug Administration-approved medications in combination with behavioral therapies to provide a whole Client approach to treating substance use disorders - 22.
+Perinatal means the condition of being pregnant or Postpartum.
+This condition must be documented to apply billing descriptor of perinatal attached to services. - 23.
 Perinatal Residential Treatment Services means AOD treatment services that are provided to a woman, eighteen (18) years and older, who is pregnant and/or has custody of dependent children up to twelve (12) years of age, in her care; who has a primary problem of substance use disorder, and who demonstrates a need for perinatal substance use disorder residential treatment services.
 Services are provided in a twenty-four (24) hour residential program.
-These services are provided in a non-medical, residential setting that has been licensed and certified by DHCS to provide perinatal services. - 23.
+These services are provided in a non-medical, residential setting that has been licensed and certified by DHCS to provide perinatal services.
+These treatment services are provided to both perinatal and parenting women in accordance with the Perinatal Network Service Guidelines. - 24.
 Postpartum means the 60-day period beginning on the last day of pregnancy, regardless of whether other conditions of eligibility are met.
-Eligibility shall end on the last day of the calendar month in which the 60th day occurs. - 24.
+Eligibility shall end on the last day of the calendar month in which the 60th day occurs. - 25.
 Recovery Services means billable services available after the client has completed a course of treatment.
-Recovery services emphasize the client's central role in managing their health, use effective self-management support strategies, and organize internal and community resources to provide ongoing self-management support to patients. - 25.
-Residential Treatment Authorization means the approval that is provided by the county for a Client to receive residential services after the DSM and ASAM Criteria are reviewed to ensure that the beneficiary meets the requirements for the service.
-Decisions for service authorization are provided within twenty-four (24) hours of the authorization request being submitted by the CONTRACTOR. - 26.
+Recovery services emphasize the client's central role in managing their health, use effective self-management support strategies, and organize internal and community resources to provide ongoing self-management support to patients. - 26.
+Residential Treatment Authorization means the approval that is provided by the HCA ART team for a Client to receive residential services to ensure that the beneficiary meets the requirements for the service.
+Decisions for service authorization are provided by the ART team for admission with exception determined by the CONTRACTOR. - 27.
 RTS means alcohol and other drug treatment services that are provided to Clients at a twenty-four (24) hour residential program.
 Services are provided in an alcohol and drug free environment and support recovery from alcohol and/or other drug related problems.
-These services are provided in a non-medical, residential setting that has been licensed and certified by DHCS. - 27.
-Self-Help Meetings means a non-professional, peer participatory meeting formed by people with a common problem or situation offering mutual support to each other towards a goal or healing or recovery. - 28.
+These services are provided in a non-medical, residential setting that has been licensed and certified by DHCS. - 28.
+Self-Help Meetings means a non-professional, peer participatory meeting formed by people with a common problem or situation offering mutual support to each other towards a goal or healing or recovery. - 29.
 Structured Therapeutic Activities means organized program activities that are designed to meet treatment goals and objectives for increased social responsibility, self-motivation, and integration into the larger community.
 Such activities would include participation in the social structure of the residential program.
 It also includes the Client's progression, with increasing levels of responsibility and independence through job and other assignments culminating in employment seeking and employment-initiation activities in the community.